loekj/cme211_feedback/feedback-utils/README.md

 ```

 * For Python files, replace // with &#35;
 * the category variable is user defined in the config.yaml file.
-It must be one of those categories, upper or lower case, If it is not one of the defined catgories, it will prompt the user for input.
+In the commenting syntax, it must be one of those categories, upper or lower case, If it is not one of the defined categories, it will prompt the user for input.
 * Points deducted is a positive integer.
 If you just want to write a comment in the generated feedback file use 0 for points deducted
 * Each commentline will be a separate comment line in the feedback file.
 At least one comment line is required.
 * A code block is optional.
 You can leave out //--START.
-However, //--END is always required!!
+However, __//--END is always required!!__

 ## Input
 *NOTE:* make sure a branch is created and is switched to that defines our grading branch!!
 run the script from the feedback-utils directory as:
 ```
-./python2.7 feedback.py config.yaml [optional : <SUnetID>]
+python2.7 feedback.py config.yaml [optional : <SUnetID>]
 ```
 The config.yaml file has a 'global' flag.
 If global is false, a SUnetID must be passed to the feedback file to generate one students' feedback (mainly for your own testing to see if the commenting you did is okay!).
 Otherwise, if global is true, just leave out the SUnetID argument.
 The categories parameter in the config.yaml file can be edited to contain the categories for the assignment that are being graded.
 After each category add a dash ('-') followed by the total points that can be earned in the assignment.

 ## Output
 The feedback.py file will output a file in the students' corresponding hw directory; the file is called feedback_[SUnetID].txt
-If the global flag is true, the script will create a cumulative histogram of the total scores and writes it to /afs/ir/class/cme211/git/figs/
+If the global flag is true, the script will create cool plots and writes it to /afs/ir/class/cme211/git/figs/
-It will also write a file with the student sunets and their scores, in /afs/ir/class/cme211/git/data/
+It will also write files to /afs/ir/class/cme211/git/data/

 ## Running it
 When running the script, it globs each students' repo and processes the files.
 Whenever it stumbles upon an unknown extension it will prompt the user to choose one of the following options: